 Babysitter

-Babysitting is one of the easier jobs for teenagers to obtain.
-All you need is a good reputation, reliability, availability, and possibly a parent who will verify your maturity.
+Babysitting is one of the easiest jobs for teenagers to get, but it does take word of mouth.
+You need a good reputation, reliability, availability, and possibly a parent who will verify your maturity.
 It can be a good way to make extra money while not being tied down to a weekly job schedule.

 Music Teacher/Tutor

 If you play an instrument, you may be able to offer lessons to both children and adults.
-Contact interested people through your school or church.
-Where you teach the lessons depends on what type of instrument you play; consider trying to set up a relationship with the school or church to use their facilities if you need a place to teach.
+Contact interested people through your school or religious institution.
+Where you teach the lessons depends on what type of instrument you play; consider trying to set up a relationship with the school or organization to use their facilities if you need a place to teach.

 Personal Assistant

 With the hectic pace of our lives, there are probably many people who would like to get some effective assistance.
-If you are responsible and enjoy running errands, doing housework, or other odd tasks, you might find work as a personal assistant.
+If you are responsible and enjoy running errands, doing housework, and performing other little tasks, you might find work as a personal assistant.
 Place flyers on the wealthier parts of town or use word of mouth to get your name out there.
 Again, screen the family carefully before accepting the job.

 Web or Graphic Designer